leijianbin/rails_4_app_tutorial_notes/09-Authorization.md

 What happens when you....?

-* Try to make a new Thing in your console?
 * Try to make a new Thing in your browser?
 * Run ```rspec```
-* Delete a specific User.
-What happens to its associated Things?
+* Try to access an edit page for a Thing that doesn't belong to you
+* Try to access a delete page for a Thing that doesn't belong to you

 #Update Your README.md

 * Explain what you did
+* What happens if you put the `flash[:errors]` after the redirect?
+Before?
-* What is the relationship between has_many and belongs_to?
+* What is the different between the flash hash and `notice`?
+* Why do we use partials?
-* What is a foreign key?
+* What is a before_action?
+Why do we use them?
-* What actually happens when we add associations between models?
-  * What does it do behind the scenes?
-  * How does it allow us to shorten our controller methods?
-Think about what your code would look like if you couldn't use model associations.
-* There are 6 model associations.
-What are they?
-Explain each one and give an example of when you might use each one.
-* How do Rails migrations work?
-* Do you need to name a migration anything specific?
-Are ther
-* What's the difference between `user:references` and `user_id:integer`
-* How do you undo a migration?